stevendanna/gloo/docs/content/cli/glooctl_install.md

   -f, --file string           Install Gloo from this Helm chart archive file rather than from a release -h, --help                  help for install
   -n, --namespace string      namespace to install gloo into (default "gloo-system")
-      --release-name string   helm release name (default "gloo") -u, --upgrade               Upgrade an existing v1 gateway installation to use v2 CRDs.
+      --release string        Version of Gloo to install (defaults to latest) --release-name string   helm release name (default "gloo") -u, --upgrade               Upgrade an existing v1 gateway installation to use v2 CRDs.
 Set this when upgrading from v0.17.x or earlier versions of gloo
       --values strings        List of files with value overrides for the Gloo Helm chart, (e.g. --values file1,file2 or --values file1 --values file2)